krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 }
 ```

-Calling this inside our top-level function after running edge clue initialization is enough to solve our 4x4:
+Calling this function inside our top-level function after running edge clue initialization is enough to solve our 4x4:

 <table class="md_table small">
   <tbody>